jlelong/LaTeX-Workshop-wiki/Compile.md

 ## LaTeX recipes

 A LaTeX recipe refers to a sequence/array of commands which LaTeX Workshop executes sequentially when building LaTeX projects.
 It is defined by `latex-workshop.latex.recipes`.
-By default, LaTeX Workshop includes two basic recipes defined by the variables `latex-workshop.latex.recipes` and `latex-workshop.latex.tools`:
+By default, LaTeX Workshop includes several basic recipes defined by the variables `latex-workshop.latex.recipes` and `latex-workshop.latex.tools`.
+Below are two popular examples:

 - The first one simply relies on the `latexmk` command
 - The second one run the following sequence of commands `pdflatex` → `bibtex` → `pdflatex` → `pdflatex`.